“Treat people who don’t get jobs as well as people who do.”

 Be where your ideal candidates are

-To get your ideal candidates interested and interacting with your company, you need to be visible where they already are.
+To get your ideal candidates interested and interacting with your company, you need to be talking where they can see you.
 If you’re hiring for entry-level roles and know people fresh out of college could be your best candidates, why not recruit on campus?
-Or if you’re looking for more senior, specialized professionals, consider joining industry-specific associations and attend their events to recruit people.
+Or, if you’re looking for more senior profiles, consider joining industry-specific associations and attend their events to recruit people.

 You also want to participate in the right conversations online—use relevant hashtags when sharing your job openings on social media, and be active in the right LinkedIn groups.

 Set clear expectations by describing the process early on

 Tell your candidates how the recruitment process will play out early on so they know what to expect.
 For instance, give them a heads up if you’re planning to use recorded video responses, and/or that the next step will be an in-person interview.
 Or, explain that there will be a second face-to-face interview with the team if they succeed.

 Because poor communication is a top reason for candidate frustration, this is a key area to improve.

 Don’t make your candidates jump through hoops to apply for a role—make the process as seamless as possible.
 For example, many employers are asking candidates to simply fill out a Typeform.